IMAGEMAKER. STORYTELLER. cREATOR.

 Ayana Gordon (b.
 1998) is a self-taught Antiguan-Haitian photographer and multimedia artist based in Baltimore, MD.
 Working primarily with analog film and darkroom printing, she creates textured, immersive images that explore identity, heritage, and the spiritual connections between people and their environments.
 Rooted in Caribbean and Haitian lineages, her work honors ancestry through portraiture, landscape, and image-making, weaving personal experience into collective remembrance.

-Her visual storytelling has been recognized internationally, including as a finalist in the 2024 LensCulture Portrait Awards, with features in Vogue Italia: Global Photovogue, Artsy, and The Guardian.
+Her visual storytelling has been recognized internationally, including as a finalist in the 2026 Homiens Award and 2024 LensCulture Portrait Awards, with features in Vogue Italia: Global Photovogue, Artsy, and The Guardian.
 Her work has been exhibited at the 2024 LA Art Show and presented publicly through LEDBaltimore’s city-wide art initiative.
-She is currently an Artist-in-Residence in Baltimore and has participated in exhibitions, including Untethered Familars Creative Alliance, Baltimore, MD, 2026, Return to Roots, Full Circle Fine Art, Baltimore, MD, 2024, Greyscale, Santa Fe, NM, 2023; #ASLONGASITSDOPE, Flatform, Baltimore, MD, 2021.
+She is currently an Artist-in-Residence in Baltimore and has participated in exhibitions, including Untethered Familiars Creative Alliance, Baltimore, MD, 2026, Return to Roots, Full Circle Fine Art, Baltimore, MD, 2024, Greyscale, Santa Fe, NM, 2023; #ASLONGASITSDOPE, Flatform, Baltimore, MD, 2021.
 Recent awards include: Maryland State Arts Council Creativity Grant.

 Ayana’s practice functions as a living altar, celebrating Black identity, feminine strength, and the intimacy of place, memory, and legacy.
 Her images honor the relationships that shape us: between family and homeland, between ritual and daily life, between who we are and who we come from.
 By blending personal narrative with broader cultural histories, she creates space for reflection, connection, and a fuller telling of Caribbean and Haitian experience.